Rapha149/VoidTotem/README.md

 # If enabled the totem will only resurrect people if they are below the downward height limit.
 patchKillCommand: true

+playerData:
   # If enabled, the used totem statistic will be increased for the player if saved from the void.
+  totemStatistic: true

+  # If enabled, the player will receive the totem advancement upon resurrection if they did not have it before.
-addToTotemStatistic: true
+  advancement: true

 randomization:
   # Whether to randomize search for suitable blocks.